dshawul/NebulaSEM/README.md

 ## NebulaSEM

-NebulaSEM is an experimental finite volume (FV) and discontinous galerkin spectral element (dGSEM) code for solving partial differential equations (PDEs) of fluid dynamics.
+NebulaSEM is an experimental finite volume (FV) and discontinuous galerkin spectral element (dGSEM) code for solving partial differential equations (PDEs) of fluid dynamics.
 It comes with solvers for compressible and incompressible flow, and also provides infrastructure for writing PDE solvers easily with support for adaptive mesh refinement (AMR).
 The primary focus of the software is research in a high-order